inrialearninglab/ai4t/docs/1-Mooc/module-3-how-does-AI-work/3-2-lets-play-with-the-data/3-2-4a-tutorial-boosted-with-ai.en.md

               Class'code
 type: activity
 ---
+??? info "Metadata"
+    - Id: EU.AI4T.O1.M3.2.4a
+    - Title: 3.2.4 Activity: Boosted with AI?
+    - Type: activity
+    - Description: Experiment how machine learning and program training works and test the importance of properly prepared data sets.
+    - Subject: Artificial Intelligence for and by Teachers
+    - Authors:
+        - AI4T
+        - Magic Makers
+        - Inria
+        - S24B
+        - Class'code
+    - Licence: CC BY 4.0
+    - Date: 2022-11-15

 # Activity: Boosted with AI?
 There is no better way to understand how machine learning and program training works than to understand how to properly prepare your dataset.